Jameshughes2009/csforjs-17/Develop/Matching-Email.md

  2. End Achor are Generally `$` but is the same way as above can aslo be `\Z`

 ### Quantifiers
 In Regex, a “quantifier” specifies how many times a certain character or group of characters should appear in the input string.
+They allow you to control the number of occurances of a pattern as well.
  - for this expiression the `+` is Quantifiler and it mean match 1 or more of the preceding token
  - for `{2,6}`: This group matches a sequence of 2 to 6 lowercase letters or dots.
 This means that the email address must end with a two to six letter top-level domain, such as .com, .edu, or .co.uk.
  - From the example we choice `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`: